 After I submitted my application on their website, I got a mail from their end asking for my Google Analytics report for the last 30 days.

 And after a few more email exchanges about site details, they asked permission to access google analytics to check the legitimacy, the demographics, and the sources of my blog traffic.

-Then within the next few days, I got some exclusivity contracts signed with them digitally, and they handled the rest, from the ad setup to the plugin installation, everything was handled by them.
+Then within the next few days, I got some exclusivity contracts signed with them digitally, and they handled the rest, from the ad setup to the plugin installation; they handled everything.

-The whole process in general was pretty smooth, except for the 1 month of waiting period, which was nerve-wracking, I wasn’t sure if I was going to get a green light or not.
+The whole process, in general, was pretty smooth, except for the 1-month waiting period, which was nerve-wracking; I wasn’t sure if I was going to get a green light or not.

 But I guess the wait time is justified since they get tons of applications every month to evaluate and select from.

 Apart from exceptional RPMs provided by their network, Mediavine offers a ton of perks to their exclusive publishing partners to support their businesses: